Robust Markov Decision Process: Beyond Rectangularity: Introduction.

 {\textbf{Maximum principle and Blackwell optimality}}.
-We show that certain important structural properties that holds for classical MDP also hold for the optimal robust policy for factor matrix uncertainty sets.
-In particular, we present the \textit{robust maximum principle}, which states that the worst-case value vector of an optimal robust policy is component-wise higher than the worst-case value vector of any other policy.
-Moreover, we prove the robust counterpart of \textit{Blackwell optimality}, which states that there exists a pair $(\pi^{*},\boldsymbol{P}^{*})$ that remains optimal for the policy improvement for all discount factor sufficiently close to $1,$ and $\pi^{*}$ can be chosen deterministic.
+We show that certain important structural properties of classical MDP also hold for the optimal robust policy for factor matrix uncertainty sets.
+In particular, we present the \textit{robust maximum principle}, which states that the worst-case value function of an optimal robust policy is component-wise higher than the worst-case value function of any other policy.
+Moreover, we prove the robust counterpart of \textit{Blackwell optimality}, which states that there exists a pair $(\pi^{*},\bm{P}^{*})$ that remains optimal for the policy improvement problem for all discount factor sufficiently close to $1,$ and $\pi^{*}$ can be chosen deterministic.

-{\textbf{Numerical experiments.}} We present two numerical examples, where we detail the computation of the factor matrix from the estimated nominal kernel.
-We show that the performances of the optimal nominal policy can significantly deteriorate for small variations of the parameters and we compare the performances of robust policies related to factor matrix and to $s$-rectangular uncertainty sets.
-We show that our optimal robust policy improves the worst-case reward and has better nominal reward than the robust policy related to the $s$-rectangular set.
+{\textbf{Numerical experiments.}} We detail the computation of the factor matrix from the estimated nominal kernel and we highlight the role of nonnegative matrix factorization.
+We show on two MDP examples that the performances of the optimal nominal policy can significantly deteriorate for small variations of the parameters and we compare the performances of robust policies related to factor matrix and to $s$-rectangular uncertainty sets.
+We show that our optimal robust policy both improves the worst-case reward and has better nominal reward than the robust policy related to the $s$-rectangular set.
 Our robust policy also has better empirical performances than the robust policy of the $s$-rectangular uncertainty set.
 Our results suggest that the factor matrix uncertainty set is a less conservative model to handle uncertainty in parameters than the $s$-rectangular uncertainty set.

-\textbf{Outline.} In Section \ref{sec:model}, we present the factor matrix uncertainty model and discuss its generality.
-We present an efficient algorithm for computing the worst-case of a given policy under our model in Section \ref{sec:PE}.
-In Section \ref{sec:duality}, we present the strong min-max duality result and the structure of the optimal policy.
-We present an efficient algorithm to compute the optimal robust policy in Section \ref{sec:PI}, and discuss structural properties of our robust MDP In Section \ref{sec:theory}.
-Finally, we present numerical experiments to compare the empirical performance of our model in Section~\ref{sec:simu}.

-\textbf{Notation.} In the remainder of the paper, we write $S$ for $|\X|$ and $A$ for $|\A|$.
-Vectors and matrices are in bold font whereas scalars are in regular font, except for policies $\pi$ who are also in regular font.
-The vector $\boldsymbol{e}$ has every component equal to one and $\boldsymbol{I}$ is the identity matrix.
-Their dimensions depend of the context and are written in subscript when necessary.
-For any $n\in {\mathbb Z}_+$, let $[n]$ denote the set $\{1,...,n\}$.
-Let $\Delta$ denote the standard simplex in dimension $A$, i.e.,